Survivorship Bias

 Survivorship Bias is a common error of thinking where we arrive at false conclusions by only examining success cases.

-Another error of thinking like Confirmation Bias.
+Another error of thinking is Confirmation Bias.

 References

-Sönke Ahrens.
-How to Take Smart Notes: One Simple Technique to Boost Writing, Learning and Thinking: For Students, Academics and Nonfiction Book Writers.
-CreateSpace, North Charleston, SC, 2017.
-ISBN 978-1-5428-6650-7.
+How to Take Smart Notes: One Simple Technique to Boost Writing, Learning and Thinking – for Students, Academics and Nonfiction Book Writers

 Backlinks